gutta/MyDataProduct/README.md

 MyDataProduct
 =============

 The data presented here is processed from Medicare data that is available form “https://data.cms.gov/”.
-The processed data is available on Git Hub.
+The processed data is available on github (ll.rda).

 Using this App.